We Welcome Active Military, Veterans, and Their Families

 Founded in June 2006 to impact policy, regulation, and legislation that works toward a more secure homeland, this center is dedicated to conducting research that results in cutting-edge educational and training materials for academe, law enforcement, government agencies, and corporations.

-The Economic Crime and Cybersecurity Institute of Utica College
+The Economic Crime and Cybersecurity Institute of Utica University

 Formed in November 1988, the Institute supports leading-edge thinking through research, educational programs, publications, and policy guidance and solutions.
 Its board of advisors includes forward-thinking executives who offer dynamic leadership and innovative ideas.
 The Institute’s unique combination of professionals and academics: